atomist/sdm-local/README.md

 3) Send commit events from your repositories to your SDM.
 See "Configure existing projects" below.
 TODO: test this. how does it know

-4) *TEMPORARY for Atomists*: currently sdm-local isn't published on npm, so you have to:
--   clone this repository.
-In its directory:
--   `npm install`
--   `npm run build`
--   `npm link`
--   Then over in your SDM repo, run `npm link @atomist/sdm-local`.
-Any time you `npm install` again, you'll have to re-link sdm-local.
-Also, IntelliJ won't like you because it isn't in the package.json, so it won't recognize references to it.
-This won't be an issue once this project is public.

 ### Startup

 Install the cli: `npm install -g @atomist/cli`

 Start your SDM in local mode by setting an environment variable and then invoking the atomist CLI. `ATOMIST_MODE=local atomist start`.
 The SDM will run in the background, listening for commands and events.
 This terminal will display logs.

-Trigger commands with `@atomist <command>` in another terminal.
-Try `@atomist say hello`!
+Trigger commands with `atomist <command>` in another terminal.
+Try `atomist say hello`!
 Your SDM will send messages right back to where you ran the command.

 Events are triggered by git postCommit hooks.
 Messages from events don't come back to wherever you made the commit.
 Instead: